 3:00 PM - 5:30 PM – Exciting Afternoon Highlights

 5:30 PM - 8:30 PM - Student's Choice (Sports, Gym, Staff-Planned Activity, City Exploring)

 8:30 PM - 10:00 PM - Dinner

 10:00 PM - 11:30 PM - Evening Activities (Group or Several Options)

 11:30 PM – Curfew

 Talk about an incredible summer.
 This program is the perfect balance of study, cultural immersion and touring highlights.
-You will have the unique opportunity to study at an internationally renowned university while living in the heart of Florence.
-You will get a true taste of the college experience while staying in a college residence, taking challenging university level courses, working out at the gym and exploring your local surroundings.
+You will have the unique opportunity to study while living in the heart of Florence.
+You will get a true taste of the college experience while staying in a student residence, taking enriching courses, working out at the gym and exploring your local surroundings.

 Getting a sneak peek at college life wouldn’t be complete without gaining some independence.
 Within structured daily schedules, our summer leaders provide guidance and supervision and are always available at designated meeting spots.
 This means that, together with your classmates, you’ll be able to navigate your way around the city, and explore neighboring sights, restaurants and cafes.
 Our tightly knit groups also come together for evening meals and activities, making it easy for our students to meet and build lasting friendships!

 As you travel to new places and experience different cultures, your journey may challenge your ideas and preconceived notions.
 We recognize this and strive to provide an environment where you are free to question and learn.
 This is nurtured by our leaders’ open and non-judgmental guidance.